-As at March 31, 2022, the Group is committed to expenditures over the next twelve months of \$1.4 million (December 31, 2021 - \$1.6 million) under various research and development contracts.
-As at March 31, 2022, the Group is party to cancellable agreements with a contract research organization that conducted the Phase 2 COVID-19 trial (prior to its early conclusion subsequent to March 31, 2022).
-Corresponding estimated aggregate expenditures over the next twelve months total approximately \$1.9 million (December 31, 2021 - \$2.1 million); however, the Company intends to terminate these contracts, reducing the Company's commitments.
+As at June 30, 2022, the Group is committed to expenditures over the next twelve months of \$1.4 million (December 31, 2021 - \$1.6 million) under various research and development contracts.
+As at June 30, 2022, the Group is also party to cancellable agreements with a contract research organization that conducted the Phase 2 COVID-19 trial, however, in May 2022, the Group terminated any and all agreements with this organization, effective in July 2022.

-As at March 31, 2022, the Group is party to a commercialization partnership (refer to Note 9) where corresponding estimated (discretionary) pre-commercialization activities over the next twelve months total approximately between \$10.4 million and \$18.5 million (December 31, 2021 - between \$8.6 million and \$12.2 million).
+As at June 30, 2022, the Group is party to a commercialization partnership (refer to Note 9) where corresponding estimated (discretionary) pre-commercialization activities over the next twelve months total up to approximately \$10 million (December 31, 2021 - between \$8.6 million and \$12.2 million).

-The July 2015 License Agreement between Resverlogix and Hepalink was amended effective May 1, 2020 such that Resverlogix agreed to pay up to CAD\$8.0 million of clinical development costs associated with apabetalone, including a global Phase 3 clinical trial (which Resverlogix intends to perform in any event), in China, Hong Kong, Taiwan and Macau, and if the costs incurred by Resverlogix up to December 31, 2021 total less than CAD\$8 million, then Resverlogix and Hepalink shall negotiate a mutually-agreeable timeframe regarding any difference, in principle by not later than June 30, 2022.
-Resverlogix has not yet incurred significant applicable clinical development costs; accordingly, Resverlogix and Hepalink intend to come to an agreement on an appropriate extended timeframe.
+The July 2015 License Agreement between Resverlogix and Hepalink was amended effective June 17, 2022 such that Resverlogix agreed to pay up to CAD\$8.0 million of clinical development costs associated with apabetalone, including a global Phase 3 clinical trial (which Resverlogix intends to perform in any event), in China, Hong Kong, Taiwan and Macau, and if the costs incurred by Resverlogix after May 1, 2020 and up to December 31, 2023 total less than CAD\$8 million, then Resverlogix and Hepalink shall negotiate a mutually-agreeable timeframe regarding any difference, in principle by not later than June 30, 2024.

 In July 2020, the Company entered into an agreement with a supplier to settle amounts owing by the Company, whereby the Company agreed to pay a reduced amount in three instalments of \$200,000, \$550,000 and \$550,000 on August 1, 2020, September 1, 2020 and October 1, 2020 respectively.
-The Company paid the August 1, 2020 instalment and has paid an additional \$800,000, but has not yet paid the remaining balance of \$300,000.
-Until the Company pays the remaining \$300,000, thereby satisfying its obligations pursuant to the agreement, it is possible that the supplier could assert that the Company is in default and could pursue any remedies that may be available to them.
+The Company paid the August 1, 2020 instalment and has paid an additional \$825,000, but has not yet paid the remaining balance of \$275,000.
+Until the Company pays the remaining \$275,000, thereby satisfying its obligations pursuant to the agreement, it is possible that the supplier could assert that the Company is in default and could pursue any remedies that may be available to them.